Published by Jeremy. Last Updated on April 3, 2023.

 Summer Hill is primarily a residential neighborhood, so exploration in this one is quite limited.
 However, those who drive on Ivory Avenue should look south when riding on the McKnight Road overpass.

 Here you'll catch a very quick glimpse of the city's tallest skyscrapers behind a collection of on-ramps, off-ramps, and overpasses that connect 279 to McKnight Road.
 It is one of those chaotic mess of roads that will have you thinking “that's Pittsburgh for you,” and for this reason we love it.

 Perry North – Riverview Park

-Riverview Park in Perry North is one of our favorite parks in the city limits.
+Riverview Park in Perry North is one of our favorite Pittsburgh parks.
 It has numerous hiking trails, is often relatively secluded, has a gorgeous observatory at the top which offers periodic tours, and even features live jazz on Saturday nights in the summer months as well.
 To put it simply, there is a lot to do at this one!

 Perry South – Breadworks Bakery

 Perry South is primarily a residential neighborhood (generally considered to be on the hilltop) with a small business district at the base of the hill.